What Will Happen to R22 and How it Affects You

 If your unit was built after 2010, you’re probably safe

 If your heating and air conditioning system was built after January 2010, the R22 phase out problem may not apply to you, because it’s probably that your system uses the new, approved replacement refrigerant, R410a.
-However, air conditioners installed after 2010 could still use R22, so it’s ideal to check with an HVAC Expert.
-You can always find this and the refrigerant type by reading the nameplate on your condenser (the condenser is the outside unit).
+However, air conditioners installed after 2010 could potentially use R22, so it’s ideal to check with an HVAC Expert.
+You can always find this and the refrigerant type by checking the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?

-1. Shop for an upgraded, more environmentally-friendly system that uses R410a.
+1. Buy an upgraded, more environmentally-friendly system that uses R410a.

-3. Stick with using recycled R22 and burn money like it’s the ozone layer.
+1. Stick with using recycled R22 and burn money like it’s the ozone layer.

 The good news

-If you have any questions, please reach us for a free, in-home consultation by filling out the form below.
+If you have any questions, please contact us for a free, in-home consultation by filling out the form below.

 *Freon is a registered trademark of the DuPont Corporation